a-b-street/osm2lanes/README.md

 - The web demo is updated with every push on `main`, [see Workflow](./.github/workflows/web.yml)
 - The html website is part of the rest implementation at [`/rust/osm2lanes-web` ](./rust/osm2lanes-web)

+## Contributing

+Pull requests very welcome!
+Once the dust from initial development settles, we'll have a better TODO list.
+All contributors agree to license their work under Apache 2.0.